Taco Wednesday raises funds for foster care

 Half of each taco sold by Flavor Nation on Wednesday went straight to The Kindness Project -- a nonprofit that supports foster families.

-"Everything they need, such as clothing, shoes, hygiene items, beds, car seats," The Kindness Project founder and Executive Director Jenae Holtzhafer said.
+"Everything they need, such as clothing, shoes, hygiene items, beds, car seats," said Jenae Holtzhafer, founder and executive director of The Kindness Project.
 "We're basically kind of the hub that all the foster care agencies in the county come to when they have families needing things."

 The event was held at Triple Sun Distillery and Funk Brewing.
 A portion of those drink sales also benefitted the nonprofit.